Understanding Post-Training Structural Changes in Large Language Models: Proof

 \subsection{Proof of Differently Post-Trained Models Sharing a Set of Consistent Orthogonal Transformations}

 We theoretically prove that different \textsc{post} models initialized from the same pretrained parameters and post-trained on data from different distributions can be transformed into each other through a set of shared orthogonal transformations.
-Assuming there are two \textsc{post} models $\mathcal{M}_\text{post},\mathcal{M}'_\text{post}$, combining equations \ref{ot_for_singular_vector} and \ref{approx_W}, we have:
+Assuming there are two \textsc{post} models $\mathcal{M}_\text{post},\mathcal{M}'_\text{post}$, we have:

 Substituting Equation \ref{proof_shared} into \ref{proof_shared_2}, we have:

 Let $Q_\text{combined}=Q^T_\text{post}Q'_\text{post}$, then we observe that:

 $Q_\text{combined}$ is an orthogonal matrix.
 This directly shows that the conversion from $\mathcal{M}_\text{post}\rightarrow \mathcal{M}'_\text{post}$ can be transformed using an approximately consistent orthogonal matrix $Q_\text{combined}$.